UPDATE: Doing Legal Research in Romania

 · Legislatie (laws, cases in vernacular) at the Romanian Ministry of Justice

 · EUR-Lex (free access to EU treaties, legislation, case-law and legislative proposals, including correspondence table for Romanian legislation) has a Romanian version

-· Juridice (a commercial website hosting legal news and articles, as well as legal marketing)
+· Juridice (a commercial online platform hosting legal news and articles, as well as legal marketing)